-- e.
+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.

-None as part of this nonproject proposal. - f.
+None as part of this proposal.

+f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.
-Not applicable.
-This is a nonproject proposal. - g.
+Not applicable.This is a nonproject proposal.

+g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

 h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Not applicable.
-This is a nonproject proposal.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Not applicable.This is a nonproject proposal.

-2. Air
+2. Air [help]

-- a.
+a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. - Not applicable.
-This is a nonproject proposal. - b.
+If any, generally describe and give approximate quantities if known.

+b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.

 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Not applicable.
-This is a nonproject proposal.
+Proposed measures to reduce or control emissions or other impacts to air, if any: Not applicable.This is a nonproject proposal.

-3. Water
+3. Water [help]

-a.
-Surface Water:

-- 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
-If yes, describe type - and provide names.
+- a.
+Surface Water: [help] - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
 Not applicable.
 This is a nonproject proposal. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-Not applicable.
-This is a nonproject proposal. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. - Not applicable.
-This is a nonproject proposal. - 4) Will the proposal require surface water withdrawals or diversions?
+3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.

+4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

-Not applicable.
-This is a nonproject proposal. - 5) Does the proposal lie within a 100-year floodplain?
+- 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-Not applicable.
-This is a nonproject proposal. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+Not applicable.This is a nonproject proposal. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
 Not applicable.
-This is a nonproject proposal.

-b.
-Ground Water:
+This is a nonproject proposal. - b.
+Ground Water: [help]